jasondchambers/netorganizer/README.md

 $ netorg --configure
 ```

-The --generate feature is used to generate the devices.yml file containing known devices.
-This step can be re-run to update the devices.yml file taking into account any new devices that may have joined the network since the file was generated.
+The --generate feature is used to generate the devices.yml file containing your known devices.
+This step can be re-run to update the devices.yml file adding any new devices that may have joined the network since the file was generated.
 ```bash
 $ netorg --generate
 ```